Ignite

 Ignite Innovation

 Play with puppies.
 Learn how to be more innovative.
-If either of these things sounds good to you, then join the Innovation Track with The Hatchery, Emory's Center for Innovation.
-Over the course of two days, you and a team of incoming students will work with The Hatchery and FurKids (a nonprofit pet adoption organization) to create innovative marketing campaigns to help pets find their forever homes.
-You will interview pet foster parents, FurKids employees, volunteers, and pet parents to gain a deep understanding of the practical and emotional process of pet adoption.
-Then, you will develop innovative approaches to make this process easier for everyone involved to ensure that more pets find homes.
-This will culminate in your team designing and presenting an innovative marketing plan to get a real pet adopted.
+If either of these things sounds good to you, then join the Innovation Track with The Hatchery, Emory’s Center for Innovation.
+Over the course of two days, you and a team of incoming students will work with The Hatchery and FurKids (a nonprofit pet adoption organization) to create innovative solutions for their team.
+You will interview FurKids employees, volunteers, and pet parents to gain a deep understanding of the practical and emotional process of pet adoption.
+Then, you will develop innovative approaches to make this process easier for everyone involved to ensure that their team is equipped to help more pets find homes.
+This will culminate in your team designing and presenting an innovative plan tohelp solve real issues around pet adoption

 This experience will be fun, fast-paced, and highly interactive.
 At The Hatchery we teach innovation through hands-on experiences and this opportunity will be no different.
-We look forward to partnering with you to find new homes for these fur babies!
+We look forward to partnering with you to help the furkids team in their mission to find new homes for these fur babies!
+For questions, please email thehatchery@emory.edu.

 Ignite Leadership